Are big bank deals back? What Trump could mean for M&A

 Mergers of equals "seem to be very hard to do," D.A.
 Davidson's Winter said.

 "I don't feel like the banks need to do a deal just to get bigger," Winter said.
-A deal would make sense, he explained, if it has strategic value and is accretive to earnings, or if it allows the buyer to move into a contiguous market.
+A deal would make sense, he said, if it has strategic value and is accretive to earnings, or if it allows the buyer to move into a contiguous market.

 As banks eye consolidation, the regulatory milieu hasn't been the only roadblock.
 Dealmaking, even among smaller banks, slowed over the last two years after interest rates rose sharply.

-The higher interest rates hurt the value of banks' bond portfolios, prompting "unrealized losses" across the industry.
+The higher interest rates hurt the value of banks' bond portfolios, prompting unrealized losses across the industry.

 Accounting rules dictate that banks must absorb those unrealized losses during mergers, and the hits that would be required made some mergers unpalatable.
 Fears of a recession, which thus far hasn't materialized, also dampened deal activity, as banks worried about acquiring potentially problematic loans.

-The need to "mark" down unrealized losses and bad loans during a deal remains a "hang-up that isn't going away," said Kirk Hovde, the investment banking head at Hovde Group, who focuses on M&A involving midsize banks and community banks.
+The need to mark down unrealized losses and bad loans during a deal remains a "hang-up that isn't going away," said Kirk Hovde, the investment banking head at Hovde Group, who focuses on M&A involving midsize banks and community banks.

 But a post-election economic surge could mitigate credit concerns, Hovde said.
 And the boost to banks' stock prices after Trump's victory is pumping value into the currency that companies use in stock-based deals.

-"With a higher stock price, some of these buyers can now pay that seller the price they were thinking they wanted, and make the deal work, even with the marks," Hovde said.
+"With a higher stock price, some of these buyers can now pay that seller the price they were thinking they wanted and make the deal work, even with the marks," Hovde said.

 Sandy Brown, a Dallas-based lawyer at Alston & Bird, said the run-up in stock prices may drive an era in which all-stock transactions are the norm.